OWASP/owasp-mastg/Document/0x05j-Testing-Resiliency-Against-Reverse-Engineering.md

 4. **Device Integrity**: This section presents information that verifies the authenticity of the Android environment in which the app is running.

-- `MEETS_DEVICE_INTEGRITY`: Running on Android Device with Google Play Services: The app is running on an Android device with Google Play Services.
-This device passed system integrity checks and meets the Android compatibility requirements.
+- `MEETS_DEVICE_INTEGRITY`: The app is on an Android device with Google Play Services, passing system integrity checks and compatibility requirements.
-- `MEETS_BASIC_INTEGRITY`: Running on Device without Google Play Services: The app is running on a device that passed basic system integrity checks.
-This may occur because the device may be running an unrecognized version of Android, has an unlocked bootloader, or has not been certified by the manufacturer.
+- `MEETS_BASIC_INTEGRITY`: The app is on a device that may not be approved to run Google Play Services but passes basic integrity checks, possibly due to an unrecognized Android version, unlocked bootloader, or lack of manufacturer certification.
-- `MEETS_STRONG_INTEGRITY`: The app is running on an Android device equipped with Google Play Services technology, ensuring a strong system integrity such as a hardware-protected boot process.
+- `MEETS_STRONG_INTEGRITY`: The app is on a device with Google Play Services, ensuring robust system integrity with features like hardware-protected boot.
-- `MEETS_VIRTUAL_INTEGRITY`: Running on Emulator with Google Play Services: In this scenario, the app is running in a simulated environment of an Android device that has Google Play Services.
-The emulator was checked and approved for system integrity and meets the necessary Android compatibility requirements.
+- `MEETS_VIRTUAL_INTEGRITY`: The app runs in an emulator with Google Play Services, passing system integrity checks and meeting Android compatibility requirements.

 **API Errors:**